 The purpose of this service guide is to provide agencies guidance in the procurement and contracting process; to assist vendors in doing business with the State of Louisiana; to describe OSP's basic procedures and requirements; and to promote efficient use of both the public procurer's and the vendor's time.

-OSP is the State's central agency responsible for standardizing, facilitating and supervising the procurement of all goods, services, major repairs and travel required by state agencies.
-OSP provides support to all State agencies and departments regarding every aspect of procurements, from solicitation documents (RFP/RFI/IFB/RFO) to contracts administration.
+OSP is the State's central agency responsible for standardizing, facilitating and supervising the solicitation and procurement of all goods, operational services, major repairs, professional/consulting services and travel required by state agencies.
+OSP provides support to all State agencies and departments regarding every aspect of procurement, from solicitation documents (RFP/RFI/IFB/RFO) to contracts administration.

-facilitating state-wide cooperative purchasing opportunities and extending those opportunities to local government units and quasi-political agencies.
+As the State's central purchasing agency, OSP is also responsible for facilitating state-wide cooperative purchasing opportunities and extending those opportunities to all State agencies, as well as to local government units and quasi-political agencies.